DDP 2020 and Informa Passport Events Poster

 The technology protected by the five granted U.S. patents in the mMed portfolio provides foundational tools to help patients outside institutional settings take the actions required to make and keep themselves well.

 In addition to the current granted U.S. patents, Israel and Australia have issued patents extending protection of some allowed claims from the United States to those countries.
 Healthcare systems in those two countries are well positioned to benefit from mobile medication management.
-A patent is pending in the E.U.
-Henry Schein, Inc., is the assignee of the patents and applications.

 More about the medication management and healthcare information market opportunities